-Reduced rates are available for Union members, students, nurses and low- and middle-income country residents.
+Reduced rates are available for Union members, students, nurses and low- and lower middle-income country residents.
 Speakers, chairpersons or abstract reviewers are not entitled to a discount unless they fit in one of the above listed categories.

 Reduced rate Union Members

 This reduced rate applies for Union members who are also a student or a nurse or a resident of a low and lower-middle income country.

 This reduced rate applies for non-Union members whom are students, nurses or residents from low and lower-middle income countries.

 The Union World Conference is pleased to offer sponsored registration to survivors of tuberculosis and other lung diseases.
 Survivors can click here to register for free.

 The Union proudly provides sponsored registrations free of charge to select speakers and presenters of scientific sessions and to participants from affected communities or civil society.
 More details will be available soon.